apache/apisix-website/blog/en/blog/2024/04/30/monthly-report.md

 - [Release Apache APISIX 3.9.1](https://apisix.apache.org/blog/2024/04/29/release-apache-apisix-3.9.1/)

-The official website and GitHub Issues of Apache APISIX have accumulated rich documentation tutorials and usage experiences.
+The official website and GitHub Issues of Apache APISIX provide a wealth of documentation of tutorials and real-world use cases.
 If you encounter any issues, you can refer to the documentation, search for keywords in Issues, or participate in discussions on Issues to share your ideas and practical experiences.